 Private method - this method cannot be tested as it is private but it may be tested indirectly via a public method.
 Please make this method public or package protected if you would like to write unit tests.

-(Already) Writing tests - please wait while we finish!
+Test writing in progress - please wait while we finish!

 For further help:

 - Right clicking on an icon provides a popup menu with further details.

 - Icons show the name of method or class for which they will write tests.

 - When Diffblue Cover is writing tests, all icons are updated to “in progress” and cannot be used to write further tests until the original test writing has finished.

 - Methods can be marked with icons indicating that they are “unit-testable”, “not unit-testable by design” or “can be unit-tested after code changes”.